Mango Trees

 Pickering Mango

+Pickering Mango is well suited for USDA Growing Zones 9A and 9B—ideal for St. Augustine and Northeast Florida gardens.
 'Pickering' is a dwarf mango variety with rich, coconut-mango flavor.
 Ideal for small yards, patios, and even large pots in warm climates.

 - Lowest survival temperature: ~28–30°F